anquanscan/sec-tools/README.md

 [z-cam](https://github.com/sankethj/z-cam): The First Python Compatible Camera Hacking Tool
 [Image-Steganography-Cybersecurity](https://github.com/JayeshSuryavanshi/Image-Steganography-Cybersecurity): Steganography is the method of hiding secret data in any image/audio/video.
 In a nutshell, the main motive of steganography is to hide the intended information within any image/audio/video that doesn’t appear to be secret just by looking at.
 The idea behind image-based Steganography is very simple.
 Images are composed of digital data (pixels), which describes what’s inside the picture, usually the colors of all the pixels.
 Since we know every image is made up of pixels and every pixel contains 3-values (red, green, blue).
 [hijackthis](https://github.com/dragokas/hijackthis): A free utility that finds malware, adware and other security threats
 [radio-hackbox](https://github.com/SySS-Research/radio-hackbox): PoC tool to demonstrate vulnerabilities in wireless input devices
+[crch](https://github.com/Fricciolosa-Red-Team/crch): Continuous Recon Continuous Hacking